rhondabacher/scaffold/README.md

-# Scaffold: data-generation simulaton of single-cell RNA-seq data
+# Scaffold: data-generation simulation of single-cell RNA-seq data

 `Scaffold` is an R package for generating scRNA-seq data by statistically modeling each step of the experimental data generation